danielvartan/actverse/.github/CONTRIBUTING.md

 #### The Website

-[This website][website] is generated with [`pkgdown`](http://pkgdown.r-lib.org/).
+The [website][website] is generated with [`pkgdown`](http://pkgdown.r-lib.org/).
 That means we don't have to write any HTML: Content is pulled together from documentation in the code, vignettes, [Markdown](https://guides.github.com/features/mastering-markdown/) files, the package `DESCRIPTION` and `_pkgdown.yml` settings.
 If you know your way around `pkgdown`, you can [propose a file change](https://help.github.com/articles/editing-files-in-another-user-s-repository/) to improve documentation.

 #### Function Documentation